If you’re part of a couple and are claiming Universal Credit, you’ll need to submit a joint claim rather than applying for it on your own.

 If you want to find out more about Universal Credit, and how to claim it, have a look at our guide to Everything you need to know about Universal Credit.

-How is universal credit worked out for a couple?
+How much is Universal Credit for a couple?

 If you are living with your partner, regardless if you are married or not, your Universal Credit payment will be joint, and you will receive a single standard allowance for both of you, plus any additional elements you are entitled to.

-Your joint Universal Credit is worked out in three steps:
+Joint Universal Credit claim for couples is worked out in three steps:

 2. Your and your partner’s earnings, income and money from savings are taken into account: Money may be taken off the maximum amount depending on your income.
 Any savings between £6,000 and £16,000 will mean you receive a reduced Universal Credit amount, and if you have savings of more than £16,000 you won’t be eligible to make a claim.